riblidezso/isomut/README.md

 For the standalone C application:
 - src/isomut_lib.h src/isomut_lib.c  the library
+- src/fisher.c code for calculating the mutation quality score
 - src/isomut.c the application

 For the parallel wrapper:
-- src/isomut_wrappers.py the python functions for parallel execution, and BAQ filtering
+- src/isomut_wrappers.py the python functions for parallel execution

+For running IsoMut:
 - ismout_example_script.py, example script  to run IsoMut

 Testing and demonstration: